khoury-systems/khoury-helm-charts/charts/hugo-docs/README.md

 5. An ingress controller and DNS set for any ingress you want to serve.
 6. (If SSL required) A premade SSL certificate to reference, cert-manager to generate one, or a reverse proxy.

+If OAuth is also required, the following are necessary:
+1. An OIDC compatible system.
+2. A client configured on the OIDC system.
+3. A configuration file in the TOML format as per [docs](https://oauth2-proxy.github.io/oauth2-proxy/configuration/overview#config-options).
+(An example compatible with Keycloak is provided in the [values](./values.yaml) file.)

 ## Get Repository Info
 ```console
 helm repo add khoury https://helm.khoury.northeastern.edu/